Mud of the Earth: Composition, Mudflows, and Uses

 One thing that has occurred to me and probably to many other people is whether human dwellings made of mud can withstand rain.
 From what I've read, a mud building can often withstand light rain following by a drying out period but not a heavy or continuous downpour unless it's protected in some way.

-Some mud buildings have existed for hundreds of years, so the material can obviously be resilient in the right circumstances.
+Some mud buildings have existed for hundreds of years, so the material can obviously be resilient in the right climate and circumstances.
 The proportions of different minerals in the mud as well as any other materials in the bricks, such as straw, play a role in building resilience.
 So does the way in which the bricks are dried.
 Some modern mud buildings have a foundation and/or deep, overhanging eaves made of another material to protect the walls.
 Another aid that's used is to add a little bit of concrete to the bricks (where it's available).

 The ways in which humans and animals use mud are interesting.
 The material has a dark side, however.
 The destructive power of anything other than a minor mudflow should never be underestimated.